skypto/content-md/js/04-async-2.md

 ### Promises vs Callbacks
 Unlike old-style passed-in callbacks, a promise comes with some guarantees:

-+ Callbacks will never be called before the completion of the current run of the JavaScript event loop.
++ Promises will never be called before the completion of the current run of the JavaScript event loop.
-+ Callbacks added with .then even after the success or failure of the asynchronous operation, will be called, as above.
++ Promises added with .then even after the success or failure of the asynchronous operation, will be called, as above.
-+ Multiple callbacks may be added by calling .then several times, to be executed independently in insertion order.
++ Multiple promises may be added by calling .then several times, to be executed independently in insertion order.

 But the most immediate benefit of promises is **chaining**.